-Old Town and Yu Gardens - The old town of Shanghai, where cobbled streets are lined with traditional shops selling herbal medicines, handicrafts, Chinese tea and a variety of tantalising snacks, is the original centre of Shanghai and for decades was the seat of Chinese authority in Shanghai.
-The Yu Gardens is seen as one of the most perfect examples of Chinese garden style.
+Yu Gardens - The Yu Gardens is seen as one of the most perfect examples of Chinese garden style.
 Built by the Ming-era governor, Pan Yunduan, as a retirement gift for his father, the Yu Gardens is home to exquisite jade rock, goldfish-filled ponds and stunning, tranquil pavilions.